yuanbei/frontera/docs/source/topics/tests.rst

     .. automethod:: crawlfrontier.tests.backends.BackendSequenceTest.assert_sequence

-:class:`BackendTest <crawlfrontier.tests.backends.BackendSequenceTest>` class will run a complete crawl of the passed site graphs and return the sequence used by the backend for visiting the different pages.
+:class:`BackendSequenceTest <crawlfrontier.tests.backends.BackendSequenceTest>` class will run a complete crawl of the passed site graphs and return the sequence used by the backend for visiting the different pages.

 Let's say you want to test to a backend that sort pages using alphabetic order.